Skip to content

 Data Collection Restrictions

-Collecting personal information online from children under the age of 13 should be limited to what is reasonably necessary for participation in the website or service.
+Collecting information from children under the age of 13 should be limited to what is reasonably necessary for participation in the website or service.
 This means operators should only collect the minimum amount of data needed to provide the service or feature that a child is using.

 For example, if a game requires a username and password to play, the operator should not request additional details such as home address or social security number.
 This limitation helps protect children’s privacy by reducing the amount of their personal information that is exposed.